-- As soon as possible following the disciplinary action in question, the student will seek to resolve the matter first with the instructor or with the party directly responsible for the decision, and then with the department chair.
-(If the instructor is the department chair, the student should contact the Dean of Academic Programs.) - If after talking with the instructor and the department chair, the matter is not resolved, the student may appeal in writing to the Associate Provost and Vice President of Academic Affairs.
+Students charged with a violation have the right to appeal any disciplinary action; the appeals process complies with the Minnesota Statutes, section 122A.09, subdivision 4, paragraph (c).
+As soon as possible following the disciplinary action in question, the student will seek to resolve the matter first with the instructor or with the party directly responsible for the decision, and then with the BUILD Program Director.
+If after talking with the instructor and program director, the matter is not resolved, the student may appeal in writing to the Assistant Dean of the Center for Access and Integration.
+(If the instructor is the program director, the student should contact the assistant dean of the Center for Access and Integration, and may appeal in writing to the Associate Provost of the College of Arts and Sciences.)
 This written appeal must be received within three weeks of the decision or incident in question.